Home comforts - and a curfew - for Huawei exec on bail

 Meng's husband Liu Xiaozong in 2009 bought the six-bedroom house where she must stay in Vancouver's Dunbar neighborhood - a leafy quiet enclave of single-family homes a few blocks from an urban forest.

-Colleen McGuinness, who lives in the neighborhood, said the reaction to the executive's arrival has been muted.
+Colleen McGuinness, who lives in the neighbourhood, said the reaction to the executive's arrival has been muted.

 "I don't think I'll see her at the grocery store," McGuinness told AFP.
 "She's obviously been here before, she's just another person in the neighborhood, but with a bit of an entourage."